Bupropion Sr

 This medication guide will provide information on bupropion XL (bupropion hydrochloride extended-release) and the brand Wellbutrin XL, Zyban.

-What is bupropion used for?
+What is bupropion (Wellbutrin XL) used for?

 - Treatment of depression (major depressive disorder)